Survey Results - Trainee feedback on HFW

 What we do: Aviation, commodities, construction, energy, financial institutions, insurance and reinsurance, logistics, mining, ports and terminals, shipping, space, yachts, travel, cruise and leisure.

-What we’re looking for: We look for trainees who are bright, commercially focused and hard working.
+What we’re looking for in a trainee: We are looking for trainees who are bright, commercially focused and hard working.
 Strong communication and team working skills are a must.
 In addition, as our training contract is truly international, we look for individuals who have a global perspective and an interest in completing international work.

 What you’ll do: A training contract at HFW consists of four six-month seats – typically three contentious and one transactional, with at least one seat spent abroad gaining a global perspective of our work and clients.